-Assistant Dean for Finance, Administration, and Enrollment
+Assistant Dean for Diversity, Belonging and Community Engagement

 Karen was the recipient of the Lawyers Collaborative for Diversity Edwin Archer Randolph Diversity Award; the CWEALF Maria Miller Stewart Award; the Connecticut Commission on Human Rights and Opportunities Constance Baker Motley Award for Business and Law; and the University of Connecticut Spirit Award.